techhype/form-backend/README.md

-# Getting Started with Create React App
+# Round 2 Part 2 - Vitasoft

+## Form-Backend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built with Node JS as backend with MySQL as database.

 ## Available Scripts